venturaproject/blogAV/README.md

 ### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.com/docs/themes/).
+- To learn more about themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.com/docs/themes/).

 ### General